Jash47/Task-7-Develop-a-Neural-Network-that-can-read-Handwriting-LGM/README.md

-# Task 7 - Handwriting Recognition Neural Network
+# Handwriting Recognition Neural Network

 This repository contains the theory and conceptual overview of a neural network designed to read and recognize handwriting.
 This neural network is built using Python and popular machine learning libraries such as TensorFlow.